jamalmazrui/pdf2ocr/ReadMe.md

 Up to three more parameters may optionally be passed after the file specification:  DPI, page segmentation mode, and language code.
 The default dots per inch (DPI) is 300 for the temporary TIF image that is extracted for each PDF page.
 The default page segmentation mode is 3 (explained in Tesseract documentation).
 The default language code is "eng" for English.
 Text in other languages may be recognized by adding support files from the Tesseract site to the "tessdata" subdirectory of the directory in which pdf2ocr is installed.

 The FileSpec parameter should be enclosed in quotes if it contains a space character.
-Here is an example of a command that batch converts a specification with a space at 150 DPI in Spanish:
+Here is an example using all four possible parameters:  a file specification that includes a space, 150 DPI, page layout mode 1, Spanish:
-`pdf2ocr "c:\temp files\*.pdf" 150 spa`
+`pdf2ocr "c:\temp files\*.pdf" 150 1 spa`

-A sample, image-only PDF is included for testing pdf2ocr.  `debate.pdf` is a legal agreement on debate rules between U.S. Presidential candidates in 2004.
+A sample, image-only PDF is included for testing pdf2ocr.  `debate.pdf` is a public, legal agreement on debate rules between U.S. Presidential candidates in 2004.

 The pdf2ocr distribution may be installed in any directory, e.g., in `c:\pdf2ocr`.
 If that directory is added to the Windows search path, pdf2ocr.exe may be run on the command line within any directory.